Ittay13/Assembly/README.md

-# Assembly projects I have done
+Tetris game I have done with assembly 8086x